Hanukkah: Early rabbinic sources

 The miracle of the one-day supply of oil miraculously lasting eight days is described in the Talmud, committed to writing about 600 years after the events described in the books of Maccabees.
 The Talmud says that after the forces of Antiochus IV had been driven from the Temple, the Maccabees discovered that almost all of the ritual olive oil had been profaned.
 They found only a single container that was still sealed by the High Priest, with enough oil to keep the menorah in the Temple lit for a single day.
-They used this, yet it burned for eight days (the time it took to have new oil pressed and made ready).
+They used this, yet it burned for eight days (the time it took to have new oil pressed, made ready, and delivered).